 RESTRING AS NEEDED

-If you wear a strand of pearls frequently, the knotted silk thread on which they are strung will stretch and fray over time.
+If you wear a strand of pearls frequently, the knotted silk thread on which the pearls are strung will stretch and fray over time.
 Take them to your jeweler to be checked and if she suggests it's time for restringing, do it.
-To restring an 18" strand of pearls should only cost about $38 at the most, so it's well worth the money.
-If your necklace were to break and you were to lose even just one pearl, matching the color, size, luster, and shape of the pearl can prove to be difficult, which equals "expensive."
-Better to be safe than sorry in this instance.
+To restring an 18" strand of pearls should cost about $75 or so, and it's well worth the expense.
+If your necklace were to break and you were to lose even just one pearl, matching the color, size, luster, and shape of the pearl could prove to be expensive.
+It's better to be safe than sorry in this instance.

 Golden South Sea pearl and diamond earrings by Valentin Magro